andrew/ultimate-awesome/README.md

 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [awesome-investment](https://github.com/thomasmktong/awesome-investment) - A curated list of delightful investment services and resources.
 - [awesome-vechain](https://github.com/ValhallaVET/awesome-vechain) - Resources for working with the VeChain blockchain.
-- [awesome-Adult-Content-Filtering](https://github.com/wesinator/awesome-Adult-Content-Filtering) - A curated list of tools and resources for online adult content/porn filtering.
 - [awesome-quick-app](https://github.com/yesvods/awesome-quick-app) - 快应用开发资源汇总💯.
 - [awesome-chrome-plugins](https://github.com/yingLanNull/awesome-chrome-plugins) - Awesome Chrome Plugins.
 - [my-awesome](https://github.com/zoroqi/my-awesome) - My Awesome List.